-How a Negative COVID-19 Test Can Mislead
+What a Negative COVID-19 Test Really Means

 This is a reasonable recommendation, given the knowns, but surprisingly little data exists on how early COVID-19 tests can detect infection before symptom onset.
 One model using COVID-19 cases from seven previously published studies suggests that the false-negative rate is 100 percent on day one of exposure, which falls to 38 percent on day five (when symptoms on average appear) and then a minimum of 20 percent on day eight.
 But in combing the literature, the researchers behind this model found only one case where a patient was tested before feeling sick—as part of a cluster at a chalet in the French Alps.
 Moreover, the model doesn’t address a whole other set of people who never develop symptoms at all.
 “It gave no information about people who are permanently asymptomatic,” Justin Lessler, an epidemiologist at Johns Hopkins University who co-authored that study, told me.

-More data is likely to come soon.
+More data are likely to come soon.
 On Tuesday, the Food and Drug Administration released recommendations for labs and manufacturers that want to validate COVID-19 tests in people who don’t have symptoms.
 (Currently, no tests are FDA-authorized for screening asymptomatic people.)
 Testing large numbers of asymptomatic people—such as by pooling samples—to identify potential silent carriers will also be an essential part of the reopening strategy for schools and businesses.

 Read: COVID-19 can last for several months